Free BASIC Compilers and Interpreters

 ThinBasic is a BASIC interpreter for Windows that can be used to create and run BASIC applications on Windows as well as CGI scripts for a web server running in Windows.
 It supports the addition of DLLs (called modules here) that provide additional functionality, such as the Crypto module which adds cryptographic functions which you can call from your application, the SMTP, FTP, TCP modules which Internet-enables your applications, sound-playing modules, and so on.

 - Gambas - Gambas Almost Means Basic (Linux, *BSD)

 Gambas is a Basic development environment supporting the Basic programming language with object extensions.
 It includes an IDE, a BASIC compiler, an interpreter, an archiver and a graphical user interface component.
 The archiver combines all the files in your project into a single executable file.
 Although not intended to be a Visual Basic clone, it has a visual rapid application development interface like VB.
 Supported operating systems include Linux and FreeBSD, OpenBSD.

-- Decimal BASIC (Windows)
+- Decimal BASIC (Windows, Mac OS X, Linux)